 ImmuPharma is currently developing drug candidates for five different medical conditions, each of which would represent a significant breakthrough in its field.
-The lead product candidate targets Lupus, a disease for which there is currently no cure or specific treatment, and has just been licensed to Cephalon, Inc. The other four address cancer, moderate to severe pain (such as that experienced by cancer sufferers and post-operative patients), MRSA and severe hospital-acquired resistant infections and inflammation/allergic disorders.
+The lead product candidate targets Lupus, a disease for which there is currently no cure or specific treatment, and was successfully licensed to Cephalon, Inc in February, 2009.
+The other four address cancer, moderate to severe pain (such as that experienced by cancer sufferers and post-operative patients), MRSA and severe hospital-acquired resistant infections and inflammation/allergic disorders.